gbnuhg/udacity_ml_nano_project_2/README.md

 ## Screenshots & Video Link
 - Video Link: https://youtu.be/zdtfn_jKgqI
-- Screenshots in the accompanying folder and above overview
+- Screenshots in the accompanying folder